cym13/cym13.github.io/source/crypter_writeup.rst

 Cryptanalysis
 =============

-We may have discovered the algorithm we still can't decrypt our file, can we?
+We may have discovered the algorithm but we still can't decrypt our file, can we?

 The algorithm goes like this: